APartOfMe1/EpixBot/readme.md

 - embedColor
 - owners

+In order to use the bup command, you'll need [TiMidity++](https://sourceforge.net/projects/timidity/) and [FFmpeg](https://ffmpeg.org/).
+Be sure both are able to be used on the command line from anywhere (on Windows this means adding them to your PATH).

+To set up the soundfont with timidity, copy the Bup3.sf2 file from `/assets/soundfonts/bup` to your timidity install folder.
+Create a file in your timidity folder named `TIMIDITY.cfg` and set it's contents to `soundfont /path/to/timidity/Bup3.sf2` (be sure to use the absolute path).
+Timidity should automatically detect and use the config file.
 ## Adding commands

 Commands are placed in the `/commands` directory in the folder corresponding to their category.
 A command template file can be found in `/templates/command.js`